Pipetto-crypto/Chroot-Docs/termux-x11/readme.md

 sudo chown android:android /tmp/runtime-android
 sudo chmod 755 /tmp/runtime-android

 If android isn't your username, change it accordingly.
+Exit the chroot and if you have used the script here to run it you need to stop it as well (linux-deploy stop).

 To start the Xwayland server now, launch the chroot with the -w option ( linux deploy start -w).
 At one point, it will launch the termux-x11 app where you need to wait up until the toast "Service was created" appears then you can leave.

-The first time you use the -w option, it will install the script you can find here in /usr/bin.
-You are free to modify it according to your needs
+Inside the chroot paste this command to start the Xwayland server:

+taskset -c 4-7 Xwayland :0 &

 ## PROOT